Introduction

 Understanding Bite Mechanics and Crown Integration

-When a dental crown is placed, it must integrate perfectly with your existing bite pattern.
+When a dental crown is placed, it needs to integrate as closely as possible with your existing bite pattern.
 Your teeth have developed a specific way of coming together over many years, and any disruption to this natural harmony can cause discomfort, jaw strain, or even damage to other teeth.

 The occlusal surface of a crown—the part you bite down on—must be shaped to match the contours and contact points of your natural teeth.
 This involves careful consideration of how your jaw moves during different functions like chewing, speaking, and swallowing.
 Even a slight elevation of just a few micrometres can create what's called a "high bite," leading to discomfort and potential complications.

 During crown placement, your dentist uses various techniques to assess and refine the occlusion, including articulating paper to mark contact points and digital bite analysis systems.
-This process ensures that the crown supports normal jaw function whilst distributing biting forces evenly across all teeth.
+This process is intended to support normal jaw function whilst distributing biting forces more evenly across the teeth.

 The Clinical Process of Occlusal Refinement